o3de/o3de.org/content/docs/userguide/materials/get-param-number-node.md

 ---
-description: ' Use the Get Param Number node in the &ALYlong; &script-canvas; editor to return a material parameter as a numerical value. '
+description: ' Use the Get Param Number node in the Amazon Lumberyard Script Canvas editor to return a material parameter as a numerical value. '
 title: Get Param Number
 ---